NatiDvir/PayU_HomeTask/README.md

 For attributes like ID, country, age and names (Both full or partial matching), I used Maps to store and retrieve users in O(1) time complexity.
 Each attribute acts as the key, and the corresponding users are stored as values.
 * **usersIdMap**: Stores users by their unique ID for fast lookups.
-* **usersCountryMap**: Stores users list by their country, allowing efficient retrieval by country.
+* **usersCountryMap**: Stores users list by their country,  allowing getting users by country.
-* **usersAgeMap**: Stores users list by their age, making it easy to fetch users based on age.
+* **usersAgeMap**: Stores users list by their age, allowing getting users by age.
-* **usersPrefixMap**: Stores users list by their First/Last name, or their by name Prefix (Minimum of 3 chars).
+* **usersPrefixMap**: Stores users list by their full name, first/last names, or their by name Prefix (Minimum of 3 chars).

 ### **2. Why I Chose Prefix Map Over Trie**
 While a Trie could be used for prefix matching, I chose the Prefix Map for the following reasons: